vsparmar11/vsparmar11/README.md

-- 👋 Hi, I’m Vijay Parmar
+- 👋 Hi, I’m Vijay Parmar.
 - 👀 I’m interested in software program management.
 - 🌱 I’m currently learning C & Python.
 - 💞️ I’m looking to collaborate on ways of working to integrate software and hardware program management.